algosup/2024-2025-project-1-fpga-team-5/TestPlan/TestPlan.md

 - Document and report each issue using issue tracking.
 - Conduct Unit Testing for each features.
 - Perform integration and system testing to evaluate how features work together.
+- Perform User Acceptance testing to determine whether the game is user-friendly.
 - Conduct Stress and Performance testing.

 ### 1.3 Testing Scope